 An Occupation Certificate must be obtained to use or occupy or change the use of a building.
 All mandatory inspections must have been carried out and the building completed in accordance with the conditions of the Consent.

 Note: An Application for an Occupation Certificate for whole, part, or partial may be requested.
-These descriptions are listed on the Application for Occupation form.
+These descriptions are listed on the NSW Planning Portal application form.
 Each building or change of use, unless specifically exempted, requires an Application for Occupation Certificate.
 Further clarification of these requirements may be found at this link.